-After three years practicing typical “fee for service” medicine, they have shifted to a new model: direct primary care.
+After years of practicing typical “fee for service” medicine, they shifted to a new model: direct primary care.
 Patients pay a regular membership fee directly to their doctors — a system which enables physicians to focus on providing the best possible care, and patients to be active partners in their health.
 Naturopathic medicine alongside conventional, prompt access to physicians who can take all the time that is needed with their patients, all within a system that embraces technology while emphasizing the importance of a personal, long-term relationship between patient and doctor.
 Curious?
 Read on!

 Direct Primary Care